Understanding hemolysis

 C5b is one of the proteins that forms the membrane attack complex (MAC)membrane attack complex (MAC)A structure that is formed within the chain of complement system activation.
 It also attaches to cells which the body believes are threatening and helps destroy them..
 The MAC helps destroy dangerous cells, like viruses and bacteria, in the body.

-Intravascular hemolysis occurs when red blood cells are destroyed inside the blood vessels
+Intravascular hemolysis attack occurs when red blood cells are destroyed inside the blood vessels by the MAC.

 Both IVH and EVH can occur in your body at the same time and cause the PNH symptoms you experience